naffnuff/CppGuidelines/CppGuidelines.md

 ## Static variables
 * *Note:* Static class variables are essentially global variables, so the two will be referred to as "non-local static variables" below.

-Non-local static variables should always be `const`.
+Non-local static variables should always be `const` or `constexpr`.
 * *Reason:* Modification of a non-local static variable is a completely unstructured way of passing information.
 As such, it is a common and hard-to-trace source of error.

 Static variables should only be primitives or `constexpr`.
 If for some reason there is need for more, be aware of the following: